codex-storage/codex-docs/learn/quick-start.md

 ### Next steps

- Now we have Codex node up and running and know how to interact with it.
+ Now we have a Codex node up and running and know how to interact with it.

- For more advanced use cases, please check the following guides
+ For more advanced use cases, please check the following guides:
  - [Run Codex](/learn/run)
  - [Codex Testnet](/networks/testnet)